Pok Hong Estate

 Pok Hong Estate (博康邨) is a public housing estate in Sha Tin Wai, Sha Tin, New Territories, Hong Kong near Sha Tin Wai station.
 It consists of eight residential blocks completed in 1982, 1983 and 1985.
 Its site was originally a shallow sand beach near Sha Tin Hoi.
 Some of the flats were sold to the tenants through Tenants Purchase Scheme Phase 5 in 2002.

 Background

-In the 1970s, the Hong Kong Government began to develop a new town in Sha Tin, and it filled the shallows and the adjacent Sha Tin Hoi to build Sha Kok Estate and Jat Min Chuen, and carried out blasting works in the vicinity of Pok Hong Estate; and the planning area number of the estate was numbered "Sha Tin Area 5A".
+In the 1970s, the Hong Kong Government began to develop a new town in Sha Tin.
+It filled the shallows and the adjacent Sha Tin Hoi to build Sha Kok Estate and Jat Min Chuen, and carried out blasting works near Pok Hong Estate.
+The planning area number of the estate was numbered "Sha Tin Area 5A".
 Later, the government decided to build public housing there.
 When the name of the housing estate was initially determined, it was originally named Tsok Pok Hang Estate, and later shortened to Pok Hang Estate, and was officially named Pok Hong Estate in 1981, which also means "a lot of health".